Looking for a Competent Fire Safety Practitioner?

-These reforms, made to the Environmental Planning and Assessment Regulation 2000, have been introduced to ensure the compliance of fire safety in new and existing buildings across the state.
+These reforms, now part of the Environment Planning and Assessment (Development Certification and Fire Safety) Regulation 2021, were introduced to ensure the compliance of fire safety in new and existing buildings across the state.

 The most significant change under the new legislation is that many of the key phases of installing and maintaining a fire safety system, from planning, to construction, to ongoing yearly assessment, must all now be assessed and endorsed by an Accredited Practitioner (Fire Safety), (formerly Competent Fire Safety Practitioner) – a new role defining qualified and/or experienced practitioners who have expert skills in fire safety.